peruth/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 14 - script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory, You can consider that all HTML files have the extension .html
 Task 15 - script that moves all files beginning with an uppercase letter to the directory /tmp/u.
 Task 16 - script that deletes all files in the current working directory that end with the character ~.
+Task 17 - script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory, You are only allowed to use two spaces (and lines) in your script, not more.
+Task 18 - command that lists all the files and directories of the current directory, separated by commas (,).